-This property is situated in Cadaujac (Pessac-Léognan appelation), 18 km south of Bordeaux, and is managed by Stella Puel, who's family has been here since 1903.
-There are 9 ha of red vines, 50% Merlot and 25% of both Cabernet Franc and Cabernet Sauvignon, Vines are 20 years old on average.
+This property is situated in Cadaujac (Pessac-Léognan appellation), 18 km south of Bordeaux, and is managed by Stella Puel, whose family has been here since 1903.
+There are 9 ha of red vines, 50% Merlot, and 25% of Cabernet Franc and Cabernet Sauvignon; Vines are 20 years old on average.
 Traditional vinification with wine staying in 25% new oak for 12 months.
-Bardins also produces white wine from 0.4 ha (1/3 of Sauvignon, Semillon and Muscadelle) of 50 years old vines.
-Fermentation in barrel with batonnage de lie and stay in oak for 10 months.
+Bardins also produces white wine from 0.4 ha (1/3 of Sauvignon, Semillon, and Muscadelle) of 50 years old vines.
+Fermentation in barrel with batonnage de lie and stay in oak for ten months.

 I tasted 2009 and 2006 red, special cuvée Les Helloties de Bardins in vintage 2003 (70% Cabernet Franc, 20% Malbec + Petit Verdot and 10% Merlot) and 2011 white.
-Both 2009 and 2006 were of fine quality.
-Robust wines, well-filled with black fruit and tannin, very good acidity and well-balanced.
+Both 2009 and 2006 were of acceptable quality.
+Robust wines, well-filled with black fruit and tannin, very good acidity, and well-balanced.
 They will surely be better with age.
-Special cuvée, Les Helloties de Bardins, showed fine things coming from Cabernet Franc and Petit Verdot, such as power, concentration and strong backbone.
-2011 white showed fine aroma of apple and pear, well-defined acidity, fine balance and fine fruity finish.
-Bardins is certanly fine value for the money.
+Special cuvée, Les Helloties de Bardins, showed fine things coming from Cabernet Franc and Petit Verdot, such as power, concentration, and strong backbone.
+2011 white had a delicate aroma of apple and pear, well-defined acidity, delicate balance, and a fine fruity finish.
+Bardins is certainly fine value for the money.

-White grapes anno 2012 were already brought in at time of my visit, but Stella Puel told me that red ones had to wait one week or even longer, all depending of the weather.
+White grapes anno 2012 were already brought in at my visit, but Stella Puel told me that red ones had to wait one week or longer, depending on the weather.